otaviojr/node-red-contrib-googlehome-actions-v2/README.md

 ![request permission](/request_permission.png?raw=true "Request Permission")

-At DialogFlow console you have to create an intent to the permission event.
-Than, at nodered, you have to create the same intent.
+At DialogFlow Console you have to create an intent to the permission event.
+Than, at NodeRed, you have to create the same intent.
 This intent will be used when the permission has been granted or denied.

 At this permission intent you can use a **Switch Node** to check if the name permission